guidoknoop/workflowy-calendar-generator/README.md

 You can use this code to generate a WorkFlowy calendar for one year, that will copy to your clipboard.
 You can paste it at any location in WorkFlowy with CTRL + V.

 The used modules are standard libraries of Python.
-You only have to change the LOCALE variable and the year.
+You only have to change the LOCALE variable, the year and the display_date.

 ```python
 import calendar